Tag: dinner

 Reservations: Recommended / available online.

-• Stonecat caf
+• Stonecat cafe

-Stonecat caf
+Stonecat cafe

 Stonecat Cafe is one of the region’s most memorable dining stops for guests who want a creative meal in a beautiful setting.
 Known for its seasonal approach, strong relationships with local farmers, and covered deck with lake views, Stonecat offers a more thoughtful restaurant experience that still feels welcoming, relaxed, and fun.